Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 - 1/2 cup red wine

-- 2 tbsp balsamic vinegar
+- 2 Tbsps. balsamic vinegar

-- 2 tbsp tomato paste
+- 2 Tbsps. tomato paste

-- 3/4 cup chicken broth
+- 3/4 cup beef broth

-- 1 bay leaf
+- 3 bay leaves

 - Add the onion, celery, and carrots to the skillet along with the remaining oil.
 Reduce the heat slightly, as needed, so the vegetables don't burn.
 Cook the vegetables for a couple minutes then add the garlic, cook a minute more then add the wine and deglaze the pan, scraping any browning from the skillet.
 As it starts to simmer, add the balsamic vinegar, tomato paste, broth, rosemary, and bay leaf.
 Bring to a simmer then pour over the short ribs.

-- For maximum flavor and tenderness we recommend Certified Angus Beef® brand beef short ribs
+- For maximum flavor and tenderness we recommend Certified Angus Beef® brand beef short ribs.